Subscribe to our Newsletter for updates and blog posts right in your inbox.

-That is an NGSS lesson because now you're having students plan and carry out an investigation (SEP) looking at it through the lens of cause-and-effect (CCC) (what's causing the water to form on the outside)
+That is an NGSS lesson because now you're having students plan and carry out an investigation (SEP) and looking at it through the lens of cause-and-effect (CCC) (what's causing the water to form on the outside).

 Where is the DCI you ask?